-How much meditation furniture do you have in your yoga studio or meditation room?
+How much meditation furniture and yoga furniture do you have in your yoga studio or meditation room?

 Do you have:

 - How about a cosy little tea table and cushions for when you want a break

 If you only have a couple of pieces of meditation furniture and yoga furniture—or worse, none at all—you’re totally missing out.